-Abstract Flower Photography
+Shoot Abstract Flower Photography

 Lighting can be a challenge.
 The camera often blocks some natural light as the macro lens gets really close to the subject.

-To compound the problem, the high magnification and shallow depth-of-field often require you use fast shutter speeds and a small aperture.
+The high magnification and shallow depth-of-field often require you use fast shutter speeds and a small aperture.

-Dedicated macro flash guns are not cheap.
-If you’re just starting to explore macro photography, there are other ways to take macro photos of flowers – especially if you want a more abstract result.
+Dedicated macro flashguns are not cheap.
+If you’re just starting to explore macro photography, there are other ways to take macro photos of flowers.
+Especially if you want a more abstract result.

 Don’t press your tablet into service as a white light source.
 You’ll see red, green, and blue pixels instead of a plain white screen.

-The illumination is adequate, the subject isn’t moving and the there is no real depth-of-field problem.
+The illumination is adequate, the subject isn’t moving and there is no real depth-of-field problem.
 Everything is sharp and in-focus.